newtontechnologies/beey-live-api-test/README.md

 Where:
 - `<audio-file>` is the path to the WAV audio file to be transcribed
 - `<language>` is the language code to use for transcription (e.g., `en-US` for English, `cs-CZ` for Czech)

+### Audio file format

+The API works best with PCM s16le WAV files with a sample rate of 16 kHz.
+Other WAV formats may work, but have not been tested.